If you’re like me, you have trouble sometimes remembering what size decal to make or purchase for a shirt.

 - Here’s a look at my favorite heat transfer vinyl for t-shirts.

-I’d love to hear about your own preferences and findings in the comments.
+I’d love to hear about your own personal preferences and findings in the comments.